 3: Cost Savings

 IRM provides insight into a company’s risks and operational controls, mapping individual controls to multiple risk factors.
-Understanding business risks that hit different areas and their mitigation controls can reduce costs due to compliance redundancies.
+Understanding business risks that affect different areas and their mitigation controls can reduce costs as redundancies are identified and eliminated.
+Monitoring and revisiting controls and business processes to improve upon them is another aspect of integrated risk management that can result in cost savings.

 4: Finding Efficiencies

-The IRM process helps identify opportunities for savings and often finds efficiencies during the risk identification, analysis, and assessment exercise.
-This extends to teams, and groups may gain flexibility and new organizational structures and cross-team relationships that cut costs.
+The IRM process helps identify opportunities for savings and often finds efficiencies during the risk identification, risk analysis, and risk assessment exercises.
+This extends to teams, and groups may gain flexibility and cut costs through new organizational structures and cross-team relationships.

 6: Project Prioritization

-The IRM process works to ensure that high-priority projects are properly resourced and positioned first by the business, and guides decisions so that significant risks are well-managed.
+The IRM process works to ensure high-priority projects are properly resourced and positioned first by the business and guides decisions so significant risks are well-managed.

-Leaders gain a full view of how their organization’s risks have an impact on objectives, strategies, and operations.
-Successful IRM also takes into account events that might take place outside of the studied risks, and in doing so contributes to a healthy analysis of the landscape and management’s position in all areas of their industry.
+Leaders gain a full view of how their organization’s risks have an impact on objectives, strategies, and business operations.
+Successful IRM programs take into account events that might take place outside of the identified risks, and in doing so contributes to a healthy analysis of the landscape and management’s position in all areas of their industry.
+In addition to integrating operational, enterprise, and cybersecurity risk management functions, a mature IRM program could also integrate ESG risk management and reporting into the umbrella, getting ahead of pending regulatory requirements.

 8: Third-Party Trust

-It’s more important than ever for companies to create and maintain a high level of trust with outside third parties, be they clients, vendors, or potential buyers.
-Solid integrated risk management processes with third parties bolster trust not only with them, but with all key stakeholders.
-For example, sustainability is gaining importance to investors, customers, and regulators, and the ability to achieve positive climate risk ratings can be very appealing.
+It’s more important than ever for companies to create and maintain a high level of trust with outside third parties, be they clients, vendors, partners, or potential buyers.
+Solid integrated risk management processes as they relate to third parties bolster trust not only with them, but with all key stakeholders.
+Demonstrating an integrated approach to operational and technological risks signals the organization’s willingness to maintain security and a high level of quality.

-Taking a comprehensive approach to risk reaps financial rewards — from finding redundancies in controls or personnel, to identifying unexplored areas to work in and generating newfound investor interest.
-Remember to align IRM efforts to the business goals, and the costs of deploying time and resources against it are quickly outweighed by the benefits.
+Taking a comprehensive approach to risk reaps financial rewards — from finding redundancies in controls or personnel to identifying unexplored areas to work in and generating newfound investor interest.
+Remember to align IRM efforts to the business’ objectives, and the benefits of IRM will outweigh the costs of allocating time and resources to establish the program.

-In order to comprehend the scope of their risk, organizations need a full picture from all business units and compliance functions, plus any third-party suppliers or partners.
-To gain that understanding, leaders must understand the six main attributes of IRM.
-According to Gartner, they are Strategy, Assessment, Response, Communication and Reporting, Monitoring, and Technology.
+In order to comprehend the full scope of their risk profile, and begin implementing IRM solutions, organizations need a full picture from all business units, senior management, and compliance functions, plus any third-party suppliers or partners.
+They must also consider the six key activities in an integrated risk management program: strategy, assessment, response, communication and reporting, monitoring, and technology.

 1: Strategy